brianbier/blogger/README.md

      device manages this part.

-## Think about the pages we need in our app
+## Think about the pages I need in our app

 Home
 - Posts#index